 4. Either informal and formal written warning need to be executed

-5. If the training is require to follow the SOP, it need to officially record it down, if any repeat mistake, it can follow up with an PIP (Performance Improvement Plan)
+5. If the training is required to follow the SOP, it needs to officially record it down, if any repeat mistake, it can follow up with a PIP (Performance Improvement Plan)

-6. It is unfair for employee have to paid for the damage as penalize the lost, in short, company has to ensure the proper communication to educate employee.
+6. It is unfair for the employee to have to pay for the damage as penalizing the lost, in short, the company has to ensure the proper communication to educate employee.

 Operations Policy and Procedure